lrmantovani10/Outfit-Forecast-Frontend/app/testing/acceptance_tests.md

 5. Phone gallery opens
 6. An image is selected
 7. The image is saved to your wardobe
+8. TempRange popup appears and asks you to set a min and max temp for the clothes

 ##### Desired End Outcome:
 * When a photo is taken, the image should be added to the gallery in Wardrobe View